(Last updated: November 2021) This drunken cranberry orange compound butter is the perfect addition to any holiday or special occasion table.

 Uses for cranberry orange butter

 This Drunken Cranberry Orange Butter is great on baked goods (English muffins, croissants, etc.).
-It’s also a great topping for pancakes and waffles.
+For brunch, it also makes a great topping for pancakes, waffles, and French toast.

 You can use it as a spread for chicken or turkey sandwiches—or stir it into wild rice before serving.